0x4a616e/LambdaProxy/README.md

 cause `sam` to wait on every single API invocation until a debugger is attached.
 So again if you're working on a frontend application that performs various API requests, this can quickly become tedious.
 Unlike debugging a regular Java application, you cannot just let your application run and just put a breakpoint in on demand during testing.

-## Usage

-Build your lambda application using `sam`:

-    sam build

- This should compile everything into the `.aws-sam` folder.

- Build `LambdaProxy` using maven:

-     mvn clean package

- Run your lambda application:

-     java -jar ./target/LambdaProxy-1.0-SNAPSHOT.jar ~/Workspace/my-lambda-function

- If you want to debug your lambda function, add the remote debugger agent:

-    java -agentlib:jdwp=transport=dt_socket,server=y,address=5858,suspend=n -jar ./target/LambdaProxy-1.0-SNAPSHOT.jar ~/Workspace/my-lambda-function

-When you rebuild you lambda function, `LambdaProxy` will pick up the changes automatically and reload the API.